 As if finding love through the myriad of dating apps wasn't mystifying enough, determining when it's time for you and your S.O. to update your statuses to "In a Relationship" is a completely different conundrum.
 Even if sparks are flying on every date, it isn't necessarily a guarantee that you're headed past the "just seeing each other" stage, nor is the fact that you two have incredible chemistry between the sheets.
 If you've had your share of explaining your relationship as "it's complicated," then you've likely asked yourself the burning question, is it time to weigh casual dating versus relationships?

 To help answer this perplexing query, we turned to the brutal honesty of the internet and the experts.
 Whether you're looking to play the field or you're ready to get serious about finding "the one," it helps to have a handy guide that spells out the signs of casual and exclusive dating.
 As with any type of relationship—romantic or otherwise—keep in mind that it's always important to communicate your expectations and needs to avoid being blindsided.
 For instance, is "seeing" and "dating" someone one in the same or are they two completely different statuses?
-And how comfortable are you with setting loose or firm boundaries when it comes to sex, either with one another or other people?

 Finally overwhelmed by complications?
 Keep reading to find out how to tell if you're heading toward serious relationship territory or if you might be lingering in the "keep it casual" phase for a while.

 Reddit users who weighed in on the topic were eager to explain the difference between casual dating versus relationships based on their own experiences.
 User gravityfall says that casual dating is "focused on the 'here and now.'
 You're learning about the other person's personality, whether you are having fun, what you are doing together, and whether you want to see this person again" in the future.